daveckman/simopt/simopt/docs/AmusementParkQueues.rst

 Model Factors:
 --------------
-* parkCapacity: The total number of tourists waiting for attractions that can be maintained through park facilities, distributed across the attractions
+* park_capacity: The total number of tourists waiting for attractions that can be maintained through park facilities, distributed across the attractions.

     * Default: 350

+* number_attractions: The number of attractions in the park.

+    * Default: 7

-* timeOpen: The number of minutes per day the park is open
+* time_open: The number of minutes per day the park is open.

     * Default: 480

-* departProbability: The probability that a tourist will depart the park after visiting an attraction

-    * Default: 0.2

-* queueCapacity1: The capacity of the queue for the first attraction based on the portion of facilities allocated

-    * Default: 50

-* queueCapacity2: The capacity of the queue for the second attraction based on the portion of facilities allocated
+* erlang_shape: The shape parameter of the Erlang distribution for attraction duration.

-    * Default: 50
+    Default: 2

-* queueCapacity3: The capacity of the queue for the third attraction based on the portion of facilities allocated
+* erlang_rate: The rate parameter of the Erlang distribution for attraction duration.

-    * Default: 50
+        Default: 9

-* queueCapacity4: The capacity of the queue for the fourth attraction based on the portion of facilities allocated
+* depart_probabilities: The probability that a tourist will depart the park after visiting an attraction.

-    * Default: 50
+    * Default: [0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2]

-* queueCapacity5: The capacity of the queue for the fifth attraction based on the portion of facilities allocated
+* queue_capacities: The capacity of the queues for the attractions based on the portion of facilities allocated

-    * Default: 50
+    * Default: [50, 50, 50, 50, 50, 50, 50]

-* queueCapacity6: The capacity of the queue for the sixth attraction based on the portion of facilities allocated
+* arrival_gammas: The gamma values for the poisson distributions dictating the rates at which tourists entering the park arrive at each attraction

-    * Default: 50
+    * Default: [1, 1, 1, 1, 1, 1, 1]

-* queueCapacity7: The capacity of the queue for the seventh attraction based on the portion of facilities allocated
+* transition_probabilities: The transition matrix that describes the probability of a tourist visiting each attraction after their current attraction

-    * Default: 50
+    * Default: [[0.1, 0.1, 0.1, 0.1, 0.2, 0.2, 0],

-number of attractions!!
-//any parameter or setting of the model that someone could want to change//
-//could be numerical or categorical//
+    [0.1, 0.1, 0.1, 0.1, 0.2, 0.2, 0],
+    [0.1, 0.1, 0.1, 0.1, 0.2, 0.2, 0],
+    [0.1, 0.1, 0.1, 0.1, 0.2, 0.2, 0],
+    [0.1, 0.1, 0.1, 0.1, 0, 0.1, 0.3],
+    [0.1, 0.1, 0.1, 0.1, 0.1, 0, 0.3],
+    [0.1, 0.1, 0.1, 0.1, 0.1, 0.1, 0.2]]

 Responses:
 ---------
-* totalDepartedTourists: The total number of tourists to leave the park due to full queues
+* total_departed: The total number of tourists to leave the park due to full queues

-* percentDepartedTourists: The percentage of tourists to leave the park due to full queues
+* percent_departed: The percentage of tourists to leave the park due to full queues